SherG/sherrieg/content/blog/bookending-nda/index.md

 * If you're a person of integrity then you won't want to work for an employer or client that would try to pry secrets out of you.
 * And an employer of integrity won't want to hire a betrayer.

-Such a "bookend" agreement is therefore also a type of "proof" of intention and integrity of and for both parties.
+Such a "bookend" agreement is therefore also a type of proof of intention and integrity of and for both parties.